-Decide whether you’ll deploy on a pre-existing Kubernetes cluster, or if you’ll need to create a new one.
+If no option was explicitly asked by the Community Representative, decide whether you’ll deploy on a pre-existing Kubernetes cluster, or if you’ll need to create a new one.
 See When to deploy a new Kubernetes cluster for information to help you decide.

 Determine the hub helm chart that is needed.
 Hub helm charts are pre-configured deployments for certain kinds of JupyterHubs.
 There are a few base charts to choose from.
-For more information about our hub helm charts and how to choose, see Hub Helm Charts.
+For more information about our hub helm charts and how to choose, see Hub helm charts.

 Add a configuration entry for your new hub by creating a new

 <hub_name>.values.yamlfile under the appropriate cluster folder, and referencing this file in a new entry under the

 hubskey in the cluster’s